 Montgomery

-Final leg of the journey
+Final leg of

 The 50.2 mile car ride from Selma to Montgomery was marked with historic signs commemorating the trail of the 1965 march for voting rights.